ZeusLN/zeus-docs/docs/lsp/fees.md

 | Forwarding Base Fee                        | 0 sats        |
 | Forwarding Fee Rate                        | 0 ppm         |

+In high fee environments, channel open fees will vary based on block space demand.
+You can visit [Mempool.space](https://mempool.space/) to observe the current fee environment on the blockchain.

-Note that zero fee forwarding is only applied to purchased 0-conf channels.
+Also note that zero fee forwarding is only applied to purchased 0-conf channels.

 Learn more about channel fees [here](https://docs.lightning.engineering/lightning-network-tools/lnd/channel-fees).